Toronto Maple Leafs: Kyle Dubas Kicks the Cap Down the Road

 We Can and We Will…for Now

 The 32-year-old Dubas is suffering a first-world GM problem: his team is loaded with an embarrassment of goal-scoring riches.
 It’s arguably one of the best group of forwards in the league.
-With a 19-8-0 record, adding Nylander to the Leafs is like adding a turbo boost to a rocket.
+With a 19-8-0 record, adding Nylander to the Leafs is like adding turbo boost to a rocket.
 He’s another piece of artillery for coach Mike Babcock to use in the franchise’s quest for its first Stanley Cup since 1967.

 That said, signing Matthews and Marner will be a challenge.
 If the two continue on their high-output seasons, they’ll command at least $13 million and $10 million respectively.
 Dubas is playing with offensive fire and will be hard-pressed to pay all of the club’s key players and stay under the cap in the coming years.